How to Stay Safe While Surfing the Internet

 • Deleting cookies or browsing history after computer use

-• Unauthorized transactions on your credit cards or payment accounts
+• Finding unauthorized transactions on your credit cards or payment accounts

 Do not hesitate to have a conversation with your child about any of these warning signs.
-You may also choose to approach a teacher, school counselor, or therapist about these issues and involve your child in these conversations as deemed appropriate and necessary.
+You may also choose to approach a teacher, school counselor, or therapist about these issues and involve your child in these conversations as you deem appropriate and necessary.

 Education and awareness can help combat many of the risks that users encounter every day while browsing the internet.
 Medical practitioners, school educators, and credible news sources can be valuable resources for children, families, and individuals to learn about safe internet usage and promote good surfing practices.

 If you or a loved one has suffered harm due to malicious social media usage, contact an attorney as soon as possible.
-You may have legal recourse against the parties who acted negligently.
+You may have legal recourse against the parties who caused the harm.
 Meanwhile, creating an environment of understanding and accountability can assist us and our kids in safely exploring the immense internet world while reducing potential risks.

 Matthew Dolman